 Arthritis pain is debilitating for a person affected by this condition.
-The level of this pain can change from day to day.
+The level of this pain can change from day today.
 This is something very difficult to live with; not knowing if tomorrow is a good day or a bad day.
-For arthritis there could be extremely bad days.
+For arthritis, there could be extremely bad days.
 The condition can become unpredictable and very frustrating for those affected by it.

 The person starts the morning with stiff joints and extremely painful joints, lasting for a few minutes to an hour.
 Even daily tasks such as washing the dishes, mowing the lawn, watering the flowers, washing laundry, and ironing clothes can seem like a great chore.
 Cooking and cleaning the house can become challenging.
 Changing clothes can become difficult due to painful shoulder joints which limits the movements.

 All hope is not lost if diagnosed with the disease.
 There are some management and care tips that a person diagnosed with arthritis can follow.
-The condition is lifelong, however long term care for arthritis patients is effective.
+The condition is lifelong, however long-term care for arthritis patients is effective.

 Arthritis pain can be difficult and overwhelming to deal with.
 When newly diagnosed, the new information and precautions can seem very daunting.
 The elderly are worried about care and independence.
 It seems as if they will be on medication right from the point when they get diagnosed with the disease.
 Different healthcare providers give different information.
 This causes frustration, anger and confusion.

 - Try to simplify life.
-One of the long term care for arthritis patients is to make their life simple.
+One of the long-term care for arthritis patients is to make their life simple.
 By replacing and trying to reduce as much daily work as possible, a loved one can rest their body.
 The elderly need to do as much as they can without overworking the joints otherwise arthritis can flare up and leave them in excruciating pain.
 The elderly need to prioritize daily tasks and complete the ones that are more important and leave the others.
 The loved ones can stock up on household goods and items so that they can avoid taking trips to the store frequently.
-Arrange daily items in easy to reach storage units so that there is no stress on the joints.
+Arrange daily items in easy-to-reach storage units so that there is no stress on the joints.

 Families of the elderly can hire a ConsidraCare live-in carer for nursing care for arthritis to help around the house.
 The live-in caregiver can do household chores, make trips to the grocery store, refill prescriptions, attend doctor appointments and help reorganize the home for the elderly so that they can remain independent but have someone with them for additional help.

 - Adaptive Aids.
-An elderly living alone without family and additional help needs to modify the items they use for daily household tasks.
+An elderly living alone without family and additional help need to modify the items they use for daily household tasks.
 As they need to make sure that they don’t use the joints as much, the elderly need to purchase items that can reduce the use of joints.
-One of these aids is using spray on cleaners for the kitchen and bathrooms.
+One of these aids is using spray-on cleaners for the kitchen and bathrooms.
 These sprays will reduce the use of joints and make cleaning easier for the elderly.
-Loved ones who love to cook and bake often use hands and that stresses the joints.
+Loved ones who love to cook and bake often use their hands and that stresses the joints.
 Arthritis causes limited movements in the limbs due to severe pain.
 The loved one needs to purchase electrical appliances such as blenders, juicers, can openers and mixers so that when stirring, they don’t need to use their fingers and wrists excessively.
 Can openers reduce the stress on joints and make it easier.
-In the bathrooms, limited mobility and arthritis pain means that the elderly can have trouble getting up from the bath seats and can have trouble bathing.
-So, grab bars need to be installed for the additional help.
+In the bathrooms, limited mobility and arthritis pain mean that the elderly can have trouble getting up from the bath seats and can have trouble bathing.
+So, grab bars need to be installed for additional help.
 For showering and bathing, a stool or grab bars can be installed as well.

 With a ConsidraCare live-in caregiver, the elderly can get assistance in the kitchen and bathroom.
 The carer can help mix items and open cans as well as prepare meals.
 The caregiver can cut, chop, slice and dice vegetables and fruits for the senior.
 They can clean the bathrooms and assist in bathing to avoid falls and fractures.

 - Movement.
-Arthritis is an illness which can make joints stiff.
+Arthritis is an illness that can make joints stiff.
 It is recommended to move around every fifteen minutes for a few minutes to avoid stiffness.
 Going on short walks or walking and moving joints within the house is also good for stiffness.
 A live-in carer can assist in going on walks and helping with some exercises recommended by the doctor.

-It is not easy for family members when an elderly gets diagnosed with such a debilitating illness such as Arthritis.
+It is not easy for family members when an elderly gets diagnosed with such a debilitating illness as Arthritis.
 Some care tips for helping them can be followed to assist them.

 - Be well informed about the diagnoses as it will help understand the challenges that a loved one will or has been facing.